Sieges of Berwick (1355 and 1356): Fall and recapture of Berwick town

-The Scottish nobles Thomas, Earl of Angus, and Patrick, Earl of March gathered a small force of Scots and French, and boats to transport them in.
-After training for six days they attacked Berwick town on 6 November, escalading the walls shortly before dawn.
+The Scottish nobles Thomas, Earl of Angus, and Patrick, Earl of March gathered a small force of Scots to supplement the French, and boats to transport them in.
+After training for six days they attacked Berwick town on 6 November, landing under the cover of night and escalading the walls shortly before dawn.
 Overrunning the walls the Scots then pressed the short-handed garrison back through the town towards the castle.
 The English town garrison and the town's inhabitants took refuge in the castle, while the Scots looted the town.
 The castle was already strongly garrisoned and was promptly reinforced by John Coupland, who arrived with part of the English garrison of Roxburgh.
 The Guardian of Scotland, Robert Stewart, who was acting as regent for the imprisoned David II, took personal control of the siege of the castle.
 There was a fortified bridge from the town to the castle which was defended on the side closest the town (the east side) by a tower known as the Douglas tower.
 The English garrisons had held this against the initial Scottish attack, but it fell to a subsequent assault.
 The Scots then attempted to mine the castle's walls and launched further assaults against it.

 Meanwhile the expedition in Picardy was proving inconclusive.
 Edward attempted to set up an arranged battle, but no agreement could be reached.
 According to some sources, during these discussions Edward received word of the fall of Berwick town and the siege of the castle; he cut short the negotiations and returned his army to England after receiving the news.
 According to other accounts it was not until he disembarked in England with the army on 12 November, after the negotiations with the French had failed, that he learnt of the fall of Berwick.
-In any event, Edward was in Newcastle in the north by Christmas Eve (24 December), where a large army was assembling, and a small fleet was being prepared to supply it.
+In any event, Edward was in Newcastle by Christmas Eve (24 December), where a large army was assembling, and a small fleet was being prepared to supply it.
 The army left Newcastle on 6 January 1356.

 A force under Walter Mauny went ahead, escorting 120 miners.
 When they reached Berwick they found the castle was still holding out.
 Most of the original Scottish assault force had left, leaving a garrison in the town of 130 men, too few to adequately garrison the walls.
 The English laid siege to the town and the Scots could expect no relief force, according to a contemporary "by reason of the discord of the magnates".
+At some stage the French men-at-arms under Garencières had withdrawn to France; they had collectively brought Scotland back into the war and individually enriched themselves with loot from Berwick.
 The miners tunnelled towards the town walls while Mauny prepared simultaneous land and sea assaults.
 On 13 January Edward arrived with the main English army.
-The Scots offered to parley and Edward agreed to let them leave, even allowing them to take what plunder they could carry.
+The Scots offered to parley and not wishing to be delayed Edward agreed to let them leave, even allowing them to take what plunder they could carry.